Cricket World Cup 2019: Breaking down the Black Caps' batting woes

-The Black Caps are going backwards fast at the Cricket World Cup and it's glaring where their problems lie.
+The Black Caps are going backward fast at the Cricket World Cup and it's glaring where their problems lie.

 The New Zealand batting order let the side down again in Durham this morning, bowled out for 186 in a chase of England's 305 for eight.